 Strathcona County is currently reviewing its Dog Control Bylaw which has been in place since 2006.

-Help keep parks and walkways clean.
-Remember every time they poop, you must scoop!
+Reminder: Help keep parks and walkways clean.
+Every time they poop, you must scoop!

 The dog off-leash park named for old post office